 Madison, Alabama is a small but rapidly growing city with a quaint downtown area as well as numerous parks and green spaces for residents to explore.
 Of the city’s 51,593 residents, 10.7% are aged 65 or older.
 The city’s mild climate, very low cost of living, available health care facilities and bustling social scene, which includes a variety of beach parties and festivals throughout the year, make it a popular choice for financially savvy seniors who are looking to become a part of a thriving community during their retirement years.

-Paying for Assisted Living in Madison, Alabama
+Paying For Assisted Living in Madison

 The Cost of Assisted Living in Madison